Places that have been Lost

 7. Ingram Bros.
 Meat Market

 Before modern supermarkets combined most food sellers under one roof, the local butcher played an important role in local community life.
 In this part of Alberta ranching and stock-raising were a pivotal part of the economy, and beef and pork an integral part of the diet.
-One of the first businesses in Okotoks was the D. MacKay Murray butcher, who Tom Fyfe fondly credits with "the best sausages in southern Alberta."xx1 Lillian Armstrong, daughter of some of the first farmers to arrive in Okotoks, recalls how butchers operated: "In those days there were no government meat inspectors.
+One of the first businesses in Okotoks was the D. MacKay Murray butcher, who Tom Fyfe fondly credits with having "the best sausages in southern Alberta."1 Lillian Armstrong, daughter of one of the first farmers to arrive in Okotoks, recalls how butchers operated: "In those days there were no government meat inspectors.
 When the butchers wanted some meat for their shops they contacted a farmer.
 The farmer or the butcher killed and "dressed" the meat, and took it to the meat market.
 They tanned the hides from the animals that they butchered and used some of these hides to put on the seats of the farm implements for warmth.
 "In the early years the women canned much of their meat for use during the summer.
 During the winter they kept it frozen in a granary full of wheat.
 If there was a Chinook or a prolonged warm spell, the meat had to be canned.
 Before canning it Mom often roasted or fried some of the meat, or made small hamburger patties.
 Her canned chicken was a real delicacy in the summer.
-They cured pork by rubbing it with a special smoked salt and stored it in a brine in a large wooden barrel."xx2 Like many businesses, butchers and general stores often hired kids like 12-year-old Danny Evelyn to deliver meat to customers around the community.
+They cured pork by rubbing it with a special smoked salt and stored it in a brine in a large wooden barrel."2 Like many businesses, butchers and general stores often hired kids like 12-year-old Danny Evelyn to deliver meat to customers around the community.
 During the Great Depression many farmers banded together to help feed each other.
 Annie Minue recalls how her parents were part of the 'Beef Ring.'
-Every Friday one of the farmers would slaughter a cow and get up early in the morning to cut and package it into sixteen shares, one for each member of the group.xx3 The Ingrams Bros. were only one of many butchers that have existed in Okotoks throughout its history.
-Today, even after supermarkets have come to dominate Alberta communities, the people of Okotoks continue to be served by a wide array of speciality butchers.
+Every Friday one of the farmers would slaughter a cow and get up early in the morning to cut and package it into sixteen shares, one for each member of the group.3 The Ingram Brothers Meat Market was only one of many butchers that have existed in Okotoks.
+Today, even after supermarkets have come to dominate Alberta communities, the people of Okotoks continue to be served by an array of speciality butchers.

 8. The Alberta Hotel

-There were two other hotels in the town's early years, including the Royal (which was located next door) and the Willingdon (which survives as the Royal Duke today on the corner of Elizabeth and Veterans Way).
-The hotel's location right across the street from the railway station made it a popular destination with travellers just arriving in the town, and ensured a lively atmosphere.
+The Alberta Hotel's location right across the street from the railway station made it a popular destination with travellers just arriving in the town, and ensured a lively atmosphere.
 A bit of a damper may have been put on the well known festivities in the establishment when Joe Miller, the first Alberta Provincial Police constable in Okotoks, took the job as manager.
+There were two other hotels in the town's early years, including the Royal (which was located next door) and the Grand Central (which survives as the Royal Duke today on the corner of Elizabeth and Veterans Way).

 9. Grain Elevators